yashchitroda/JAVA-FUNDAMENTALS/README.md

 <h3>Download JDK.</h3>

-For running Java programs in your system you will have to download and install <a href="https://www.oracle.com/java/technologies/javase-downloads.html">JDK kit from here</a> (recommended Java Version is Java 11 but you can download Java 13 or Java 14).
+For running Java in your system you need to download and install <a href="https://www.oracle.com/java/technologies/javase-downloads.html">JDK kit from here</a> (recommended Java Version is Java 11 but you can download Java 13 or Java 14).